What is performance materiality?

 Worked example: Bakker Industrial

 Bakker Industrial NV is a mid-market manufacturing company.
-The audit team sets overall materiality at EUR 400,000 based on 5% of profit before tax.
-The team considers that the entity has a stable control environment, no significant misstatements in the prior two years, and no unusual transactions in the current period.
-They set performance materiality at 75% of overall materiality = EUR 300,000.
+The audit team sets overall materiality at EUR 400,000 based on 5% of profit before tax (PBT).
+Stable control environment, no significant misstatements in the prior two years, no unusual transactions in the current period.
+They set PM at 75% of overall materiality = EUR 300,000.

-During interim testing, the team discovers that the entity changed its revenue recognition policy for long-term contracts without adequate disclosure, and the prior-year file contained two unadjusted misstatements totalling EUR 120,000.
-The team reassesses and reduces performance materiality to 60% = EUR 240,000, increasing sample sizes for substantive testing.
+During interim testing, the team discovers that Bakker changed its revenue recognition policy for long-term contracts without adequate disclosure.
+The prior-year file also contained two unadjusted misstatements totalling EUR 120,000.
+Based on these findings, the team reduces PM to 60% = EUR 240,000, increasing sample sizes for substantive testing.
+You can't just roll it forward when the facts have changed.

 What reviewers catch

-Regulators consistently identify performance materiality as a weak spot in audit files.
-Common findings include:
+Regulators consistently identify PM as a weak spot in audit files.
+This is the area that generates the most review notes at firms we've worked with.
+Common findings from regulators:

-- FRC (UK): Insufficient documentation explaining why the chosen percentage was appropriate for the specific engagement.
-The file simply stated "75% applied" without linking to entity-specific risk factors.
+- In the UK, the FRC has flagged insufficient documentation explaining why the chosen percentage was appropriate for the specific engagement.
+Files simply stated "75% applied" without linking to entity-specific risk factors.

-- AFM (Netherlands): Performance materiality not revised when the auditor identified significantly more misstatements than expected during testing, indicating the original assessment was too high.
+- In the Netherlands, the AFM has noted PM not being revised when auditors identified significantly more misstatements than expected during testing, indicating the original assessment was too high.

-- PCAOB (US): Tolerable misstatement (the US equivalent) set mechanically at the same percentage across all engagements without considering the unique circumstances of each audit.
+- In the US, PCAOB inspection reports have cited tolerable misstatement (the US equivalent of PM) set mechanically at the same percentage across all engagements without considering each audit's circumstances.

-Overall materiality is the headline number — the threshold above which misstatements could reasonably influence the economic decisions of financial statement users.
+Overall materiality is the headline number.
+It is the threshold above which misstatements could reasonably influence the economic decisions of financial statement users.
 The auditor uses it to evaluate the effect of identified misstatements at the conclusion of the audit and to form the audit opinion.

-Performance materiality is the operational number — the lower threshold used during the audit to design procedures.
+PM is the operational number, the lower threshold used during the audit to design procedures.
 It exists because the auditor cannot test every transaction.
-By working at a lower threshold, the auditor builds in a margin for misstatements that remain undetected, ensuring their aggregate is unlikely to exceed overall materiality.
+By working at a lower threshold, the auditor builds in a margin for misstatements that remain undetected, making it unlikely their aggregate exceeds overall materiality.

-Think of overall materiality as the destination and performance materiality as the route planned with a safety margin built in.
+Think of overall materiality as the destination and PM as the route planned with a safety margin built in.
 You aim to arrive earlier than the deadline to account for delays along the way.

 Key standard references

-- ISA 320.11: Determining performance materiality for purposes of assessing the risks of material misstatement and determining the nature, timing, and extent of further audit procedures.
+- ISA 320.11 requires determining PM for purposes of assessing the risks of material misstatement and determining the nature, timing, and extent of further audit procedures.

-- ISA 320.A12: Factors the auditor may consider in determining performance materiality, including the nature and extent of misstatements identified in previous audits.
+- ISA 320 .A12 lists factors the auditor may consider in determining PM, including the nature and extent of misstatements identified in previous audits.

-- ISA 320.12–13: Revision of materiality (and consequently performance materiality) as the audit progresses.
+- ISA 320.12 -13 covers revision of materiality (and consequently PM) as the audit progresses.

-- ISA 450.A2: Using performance materiality to assess the significance of accumulated misstatements.
+- ISA 450 .A2 addresses using PM to assess the significance of accumulated misstatements.

 Related terms